luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **context** (const Ciphertext &): The PoseidonContext.
 - **pool** (MemoryPoolHandle): The MemoryPoolHandle pointing to a valid memory pool.

-: Constructs an empty ciphertext with capacity 2.
+Usage: Constructs an empty ciphertext with capacity 2.
 In addition to the capacity, the allocation size is determined by the highest-level parameters associated to the given PoseidonContext.

 <br>